ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/cardboard_box/cardboard_box_on_side/cardboard_box_on_side.md

 ---

-The idea of using the cardboard box is that it will trick the roots into thinking that the space is massive, so it will grow very large.
+The idea of using the cardboard box is that the roots into will think that the growing room space is massive, so it will grow very large.

 ---

-We can place a bigger container of water and organic solution on the bottom instead of a gallon jug.
+We can use a bigger container for the nutrient solution instead of a gallon jug.

+Just make sure to measure inside your box before buying bowls.
+Home depot small box will be about an 11" bowl at the max.

 ---